In-For-Disaster-Analytics/GordonWells/README.md

-# Subside
+# Gordon Wells Memorial site

-Repository for .md documentation files to create a documentation site for the Subside projects.
-The information can be found at the [gh-pages website](https://in-for-disaster-analytics.github.io/subside/).
+Repository for .md files and other resources to support a memorial site in honor of Gordon Wells.
+The site can be found at the [gh-pages website](https://in-for-disaster-analytics.github.io/gordonwells/).

 Updates to this website are pushed when the main branch gets updated.

-## Website Contents

-- About: Information about the SUBSIDE project
-- Products: Data and application products produced by the project
-- Training: documentation for using the services provide

 ## Run the site locally